cakephp/docs/en/orm/query-builder.rst

 example in which the reducer function will be needed to do something more than just emitting the results.

-Calculating the most common mentioned words, where the articles contain information about CakePHP. as usual we need a mapper function::
+Calculating the most commonly mentioned words, where the articles contain information about CakePHP. as usual we need a mapper function::

     $mapper = function($key, $article, $mapReduce) {